PTSD Resolution Secures Renewed Accreditation

 PTSD Resolution Secures Renewed Accreditation from the Royal College of Psychiatrists

-Veterans' mental health charity awarded renewed Quality Network accreditation, reinforcing its position as a leading provider of evidence-based treatment for the UK Armed Forces community
+Veterans' mental health charity awarded renewed Quality Network accreditation, reinforcing its commitment to service quality and high standards of care for the UK Armed Forces community.

 PTSD Resolution (Charity No. 1202649), provider of free, prompt and confidential mental health treatment for Armed Forces' veterans, reservists and their families worldwide, has been awarded renewed accreditation by the Royal College of Psychiatrists' Quality Network for Veterans Mental Health Services (QNVMHS).